-Recognizing the signs and symptoms of drug abuse can help parents to avoid being surprised.
+Recognizing the signs and symptoms of teen drug use can help parents to avoid being surprised.
 Consequently, when the use of substances disrupts the life of a teen, you can be armed with the information you need.
 Each drug causes different effects.
 According to Medline Plus, parents can look for the following signs of drug abuse:

 - New smells.
 Marijuana, alcohol, and substances that create fumes for huffing are all pungent.
 Parents who notice strong smells in their homes, cars, or on their teen’s possessions may be tipped off to drug abuse

 - Changes in personality.
 If your teen’s mood alters significantly and quickly, it could be a normal sign of teenage hormones or it could be a sign of drug abuse

 - Changes in behavior.
 Secretive behavior, lying and angry outbursts that seem unprovoked may be signs that drugs are an issue

 - Changes in interest.
 Suddenly losing interest in sports, hobbies, and goals can be a sign that something else has become a priority.
 Also, if this happens at the same time as some of the other changes, this can potentially mean that drug abuse is an issue

 - Changes in friends.
 Trading old friends or suddenly hanging out with a new crowd may signify that the teen is changing his or her interests and perspective.
 In addition, it can include a new take on drug use and a willingness to take risks.

 Stop Drug Abuse From Becoming Addiction